JuliaEditorSupport/julia-vim/README.md

 This plug-in adds some functionality to substitute LaTeX code sequences (e.g. `\alpha`) with corresponding Unicode symbols (e.g. `α`).
 By default, these substitutions must be triggered explicitly by pressing the
 <kbd>Tab</kbd> key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also
-be activated.
+be activated, and a method based on keymap is also available.

-This feature also works in command mode, e.g. when searching the files with the `/` or `?` commands, but the as-you-type mode is not available.
+This feature also works in command mode, e.g. when searching the files with the `/` or `?` commands, but the as-you-type mode is not available (the keymap-based version is though, and it also works with some Vim commands like `f` and `t`).

 By default, this feature is only active when editing Julia files.
 However, it can be also enabled with other file types, and even turned on/off on the fly regardless of the file type.